-an automatic burner control system comprises at least a programming unit and all the elements of a flame detector device.
-The various functions of an automatic burner control system may be in one or more housings.
+the programming unit follows a predetermined sequence of actions and always operates in conjunction with a flame detector device automatic burner control system system comprising at least a programming unit and all the elements of a flame detector device;

-start position

-the system is not in lock-out position, has not yet received the start signal but can proceed with the start-up sequence when required.
-At this stage, the output terminals for any automatic shut-off valve and ignition device are not energized.
+the various functions of an automatic burner control system may be in one or more housings start position stage, where the system is not in lock-out position, has not yet received the start signal but can proceed with the start-up sequence when required;

-start signal

-the signal e.g. from a regulating device, which releases the system from its start position and commences the predetermined programme.

-burner ignition systems

-3.9.1 automatic electrical ignition

-system in which the fuel is ignited using only electrical energy.

-ignition by controlled spark

-system which allows the fuel to be released only when the presence of the ignition spark has been proven.

-ignition by non controlled spark

-system in which the fuel may be released when the ignition spark is not controlled.

-automatic ignition with liquid or gaseous fuel

-system by which the fuel is ignited by a pilot burner using liquid or gaseous fuel; the operation of the pilot burner may be either interrupted or intermittent.
+at this stage, the output terminals for any automatic shut-off valve and ignition device are not energised start signal signal e.g. from a regulating device, which releases the system from its start position and commences the predetermined programme burner ignition systems automatic electrical ignition system in which the fuel is ignited using only electrical energy ignition by controlled spark system which allows the fuel to be released only when the presence of the ignition spark has been proven ignition by non controlled spark system in which the ignition spark is not proven automatic ignition with liquid or gaseous fuel system by which the fuel is ignited by a pilot burner using liquid or gaseous fuel; the operation of the pilot burner may be either interrupted or intermittent.